Customer service

 A CRM solution

-To access important contextual information about a customer, the service rep will require access to a CRM software.
-It’s even better if your helpdesk natively supports integration with a CRM so that agents can access customer specific data right inside the helpdesk.
+To access important contextual information about a customer, the service rep will require access to CRM software.
+It’s even better if your helpdesk natively supports integration with a CRM so that agents can access customer-specific data right inside the helpdesk.

 Excel sheets